Kazhuu/imgui-serial/README.md

-# imgui-glfw-template
+# imgui-sdl-template

-IMGUI + GLFW + OpenGL 3 template project with both CMake and Makefile support.
+IMGUI + SDL2 + OpenGL 3 template project with both CMake and Makefile support for Windows and Linux machines.

 ## Prerequisites